Antofagasta plc

-Antofagasta plc is a London-based Chilean multinational.
-It is one of the most important conglomerates of Chile with equity participation in Antofagasta Minerals, the railroad from Antofagasta to Bolivia, Twin Metals in Minnesota, and other exploration joint ventures in different parts from the world.
+Antofagasta plc is a London-based Chilean multinational conglomerate.
+It is one of the larger conglomerates of Chile with equity participation in Antofagasta Minerals, the railroad from Antofagasta to Bolivia, Twin Metals in Minnesota, and other exploration joint ventures in different parts from the world.
 Antofagasta is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.

 History

 The Group began life as Ferrocarril de Antofagasta a Bolivia, a business that was incorporated and listed on the London Stock Exchange in 1888, with the objective of operating a railway between Antofagasta, a port on the Pacific Coast of Northern Chile, and La Paz, the capital City of Bolivia.

 In 1980, the controlling stake was acquired by the Grupo Luksic, and the two businesses were subsequently integrated under the name Antofagasta Holdings.

-During the 1980s, Antofagasta Holdings diversified into other areas such as mining in Michilla, in which it invested in 1983, and mining in Los Pelambres, in which it invested in 1986, in addition to telecommunications.
+During the 1980s, under the leadership of the managing director, Philip Adeane, Antofagasta Holdings diversified into other areas such as mining in Michilla, in which it invested in 1983, and mining in Los Pelambres, in which it invested in 1986, in addition to telecommunications.

 In 1996, Antofagasta Holdings transferred its banking activities and its industrial interests to Quiñenco S.A., another diversified Chilean company also controlled by the Luksic family.
 This transfer allowed Antofagasta Holdings to concentrate on the development of Los Pelambres and the Tesoro mines and establish itself as a low cost copper producer.
 The shortened name, Antofagasta, was adopted in 1999.

 The Los Pelambres mine was first recognized by William Braden in 1920.
-One of the largest copper deposits in the world, production in 2016 was forecasted at 355–365,000 tonnes of copper, 1,275–1,559 kilogrammes of gold and 8.0–9.0 tonnes of molybdenum.
+One of the largest copper deposits in the world, production in 2016 was forecast at 355–365,000 tonnes of copper, 1,275–1,559 kilogrammes of gold and 8.0–9.0 tonnes of molybdenum.

 In 2009, Antofagasta PLC signed an agreement with the Australian company Carbon Energy to develop an underground coal gasification project in Mulpún, in Southern Chile.
 The project was put on hold in 2013.